 Rory Riddler’s experience also includes having served on the City Council of the City of St. Charles for 27 years, serving as Council President for seven years, on the Tourism Commission for nine years, the Convention Center Commission, Public Works Committee, Community Center Committee and Central Business District among others.
 One project of which he is very proud was helping to secure the building and initial start-up funding for the 60,000 square foot Foundry Arts & Culture Center.
 He also championed having several public works of art commissioned to enhance the community, including those pictured below.

 Rory also has a deep love of history and has researched and authored several historic papers and books.
-Most recently The Bitter Divide: A Civil War History of St. Charles available at the St. Charles County Historical Society, Frenchtown Heritage Museum, Missouri’s First State Capitol, and Amazon.
-His latest commission is for a book on the Colonial History of St. Charles entitled For King, Cross & Country.
+The Bitter Divide: A Civil War History of St. Charles available at the St. Charles County Historical Society and Amazon.
+For King, Cross & Country, the colonial history for St. Charles, MO is available at the St. Charles County Historical Society.
 Rory was also a regular columnist for a local newspaper for several years, publishing a weekly opinion column called, The City Desk.

 Founder and President